shadow-robot/sr_utils/sr_system_health/README.md

 This package contains a node to monitor important variables of the system such as:
 * Overall CPU usage
+* Usage of every CPU
 * CPU frequency
+* Frequency of every CPU
-* CPU usage per core
+* Temperature of every core
 * RAM usage
 * Disk usage (partition)